intersel/jamrules/README.md

 ## Test your objects against the rules...

-Once done, we will be able to run our jamrules engine with rulesEngine.runRulesEngine:
+Once done, we will be able to run our jamrules engine with **runRulesEngine**:

 ```Javascript
 rulesEngine.runRulesEngine();